 **IMPORTANT: CBD AND DRUG INTERACTIONS ARE NOT A JOKE.
 IF YOU WANT TO START TAKING CBD AND ARE ALREADY TAKING OTHER MEDICATIONS, PLEASE CHECK WITH YOUR DOCTOR FIRST!**

-While CBD is safe to use, it can potentially mess with other medications you may be taking.
+While CBD is generally considered to have a good safety profile, it can potentially mess with other medications you may be taking.

 This quick guide should be all you need to safely use CBD even if you have other medications you need to take.